 This document is actively being updated as of early 2023

 • These policies constitute an agreement between yourself and RADD Cruisers regarding ordering and shipping of items.

 • Even if you choose not to read these policies, they still apply to your order and guide how ‘things’ will take place.
 Ignorance is bliss, until it isn't.

 • I get to make up these policies (rules) and they are subject to change without notice.

 • We accept orders from all over the World, and ship items worldwide including the United States of America (I get asked this a lot!).

-• The USA is currently still part of Plant Earth.
+• The USA is currently still part of Planet Earth.

 • And, Planet Earth is not (yet) flat.
 I hope.